Demonware/bladerunner/README.md

 Install
 -------

-grab the latest version with:
+Get the latest version of bladerunner by issuing:

 	git clone https://github.com/a-tal/bladerunner.git

-or update by going into the directory and running:
+Or update by going into the directory and running:

 	git pull

 The install process is very simple on most distros:

-- Install python and python-pexpect. ln -s bladerunner/bladerunner.py ~/bin/bladerunner
+- Install python and python-pexpect.
+- ln -s bladerunner/bladerunner.py ~/bin/bladerunner
 - Run "bladerunner [OPTIONS] [COMMAND] [HOST...]"

 Usage Tips